Ofghanirre/fantasyRaceClassifier/README.md

 - Orc

 The project is based on the Keras library and uses a convolutional neural network to classify the images.

-The dataset used for this project is a created one based of google images search and midjourneys generations.

 The structure is the following:
 - `dataset/fantasyRace` : contains the dataset, with folders : `elf`, `dwarf`, `human`, `orc` (not included in the repository)